 Walking holidays in UK: the Peak District and beyond

 Our walking holidays in Britain are proof of what great walking the UK has to offer.
-Follow the River Waveney through the thatched villages of northern Suffolk, perhaps, or explore rolling green hills peppered with neat villages on a walking holiday in the Cotswolds.
-Our other walking holidays in England explore the hauntingly beautiful Peak District; Suffolk's gentle Waveney Valley; the Brecon and Monmouth Canal in the heart of the Brecon Beacons; the green limestone landscapes of the Yorkshire Dales; the magnificent coastline of Northumberland; the scenery of Dorset which Thomas Hardy described so well; and England's newest National Park, the South Downs; and small but incredibly varied Jersey in the Channel Islands.
+Follow the River Tweed through the traditional and bucolic landscapes of the Scottish Borders, perhaps, or explore the scenery of Dorset which Thomas Hardy described so well.
+Our other walking holidays in the UK explore the hauntingly beautiful Peak District; Suffolk's gentle Waveney Valley; the Brecon and Monmouth Canal in the heart of the Brecon Beacons; the green limestone landscapes of the Yorkshire Dales; the magnificent coastlines of Norfolk and Northumberland; the Thames Path between Oxford and Henley; and England's newest National Park, the South Downs; and small but incredibly varied Jersey in the Channel Islands.

 To give you a good idea of how we can tailor our trips to your individual requirements, take a look at the section of the website specifically devoted to travellers from outside the UK.